Rhonex Kipruto: 2019

-Kipruto won the IAAF Cross Country Permit in Elgoibar on 13.
-January in a time of 32:05.

-On 23 February, he placed sixth in the men's senior 10 km race race at the Kenyan Cross Country Championships in Eldoret, finishing 18 seconds behind Amos Kirui's winning time of 29:51.

-Kipruto ran in the men's senior race at the 2019 IAAF World Cross Country Championships in Aarhus, Denmark.
+Kipruto won the IAAF Cross Country Permit in Elgoibar on 13 January in a time of 32:05.
+In February, he placed sixth in the men's senior 10 km race at the Kenyan Cross Country Championships in Eldoret, finishing 18 seconds behind Amos Kirui's winning time of 29:51.
+Kipruto then ran in the men's senior race at the World Cross Country Championships held in March in Aarhus, Denmark.
 He finished sixth in a time of 32:17 out of 144 starters.
 The run was won by Joshua Cheptegei (Uganda) in 31:40 and Jacob Kiplimo placed second in 31:44.
-However, Kipruto won the silver medal in the team ranking with Kenya behind Uganda and ahead of Ethiopia.
+However, Kipruto won with Kenya the silver medal in the team ranking behind Uganda and ahead of Ethiopia.

-On 4 July, Kipruto won the 10 km Peachtree Road Race in Atlanta, Georgia, USA with a time of 27:01, breaking the previous course record and setting the all-comers' record (best performance on country's soil).
+On 4 July, Kipruto won the 10 km Peachtree Road Race in Atlanta, Georgia, USA with a time of 27:01, breaking the previous course record and setting an all-comers' record (best performance on country's soil).
 The Association of Road Racing Statisticians describes this race as "Acceptable for ranking, no record quality...".
 The former course record was set in 1996 with a time of 27:04 by Joseph Kimani.
-Kipruto's brother Bravin Kiptoo placed second with a time of 27:29, and Kennedy Kimutai finished third place with 27:54.

-At the Kenyan National Championships on 21 August, Kipruto placed second in the 10,000 m in a time of 27:26.34.
+Kipruto's brother Bravin Kiptoo placed second with a time of 27:29, and Kennedy Kimutai finished in third place with 27:54.
+At the Kenyan Championships on 21 August, Kipruto placed second in the 10,000 m in a time of 27:26.34.
 The race was won by Geoffrey Kamworor in a time of 27:24.76.